darkwyld/SimpleESI/REFERENCE.md

 class MyESI extends SimpleESI { use fulldebug; }
 ```

 Provides full debugging support and throws exceptions on fatal errors.
 The level of detail can be control with the property `debug_level`, and the higher the value is (i.e. `4`) the more information is printed.
-The output can be formatted as plain text or as colourized HTML text, which is control by the property `debug_html` (`true` for HTML, `false` for plain ASCII).
+The output can be formatted as plain text or as colourized HTML text, which is control by the property `debug_html`, where `true` stands for HTML output and `false` for plain ASCII.
 For example:

 ```php
 $esi->debug_level = 4;